Patterdale Terrier

 BROKEN

-an intermediate coat, having longer guard hairs than the smooth coat.
-The guard hairs are coarse and wiry and may be wavy.
-A broken coated dog may or may not have face furnishings which form a beard, moustache and eyebrows.
+The broken coat is an intermediate type, with longer guard hairs than the smooth coat.
+These guard hairs are coarse and wiry and may be wavy.
+A broken-coated dog may or may not have face furnishings, which form a beard, mustache, and eyebrows.

 ROUGH